milbot1992/RunConBE/README.md

 - Node.js with Express for server-side API development.
 - MongoDB for NoSQL database management.
 - Docker for containerised application deployment.
+- Jenkins for CI/CD, automating the build, test, and deployment process
 - Postman for API testing.

 ### Frontend